A class of exponential neighbourhoods for the quadratic travelling salesman problem: Paired vertex graphs

 \section{Paired vertex graphs}

 We now consider a class of undirected graphs which contains an exponential number of tours but on which the linear TSP is solvable in $O(n)$ time.
 Let $G^{p}=(V,E)$ be constructed as follows.
 Consider the sets $V^1,V^2,\ldots, V^\frac{n}{2}$ of pairs of vertices.
 For each vertex in $V^k$, add an edge connecting it to every vertex in $V^{k+1}$, for all $k=1,2,\ldots,\frac{n}{2}-1$.
 Add an edge connecting the two vertices in $V^1$ to each other, and the two vertices in $V^\frac{n}{2}$ to each other.
 For $G^p$ with an odd number of vertices, a vertex can be added on the edge contained in $V^1$ and all following results hold.
-We note that although this class of graph is similar to the graph $G^*$, it is not a special case of $G^*$.
+We note that although this graph class is similar to the graph $G^*$, it is not a special case of $G^*$ and, to the best of our knowledge, has not been previously studied in connection with the linear TSP.

 Let $F(PV)$ be the family of all tours which belong to $G^{p}$.
 It can be verified that $|F(PV)|=2^{n/2-1}$.